dnnsharp/sharp-look-guide/layout_mode.md

 **Display Header**
 <br />
 <br />
 On the Layout Mode page, you have the ability to configure the header with all its components: the menu, search box, social buttons, registration controls, language selector.
+Release 1.1 brings forth a new and improved Header section, as illustrated below.
 <br />
 <br />
 ![](header.png)